-- 6 On the Format menu, click Select, Set Layers, select the List layers used in open documents option, click the ARCHITECTURE layer structure and then the button at top left to expand the tree structure. - 7 Select the layers AR_GEN and AR_WALL, click the selection with the right mouse button and, on the shortcut menu, choose Modifiable.
+- 6 Open the View dropdown list on the quick access toolbar, click Select, Set Layers, select the List layers used in open documents option, click the ARCHITECTURE layer structure and then the button at top left to expand the tree structure. - 7 Select the layers AR\GEN and AR\WALL, right-click the selection and, on the shortcut menu, choose Modifiable.

-Note: If you are using drawing file 203 instead of drawing file 201, the layer AR_GEN is not available.
-In this case, set the AR_SLAB layer to modifiable.
+Note: If you use drawing file 203 instead of drawing file 201, layer AR\GEN is not available.
+In this case, set the AR\SLAB layer to modifiable.

 8 Select the List entire layer hierarchy option and expand the ENGINEERING layer structure.
-Open the Shell layers and make SH GEN Current and set SH SHL to Modifiable.
+Open the Shell layers and make SH\GEN Current and set SH\SHL to Modifiable.